Cuttlerat/pybot/README.md

 /ping delete <word>
 ```

-`/ping match` - Add a match for you
+`/ping match` - Add a match for you.
+You can have only 10 matches, or more if an administrator will add it for you
 `/ping show @user_1` - Show all matches for user_1
-`/ping me` - Show all yours mathes
+`/ping me` - Show all yours matches
 `/ping delete match` - Delete a match

 And is it!
 Enjoy your bot!